 Names: The genus Erysimum is a Greek word that refers to the Bittercress plant (another member of the mustard family).
 The base is the Greek word, eryso, meaning 'to cure' or to 'ward off'; thus referring to the curative aspects of certain plants of this genus.
 The species asperum means 'rough', referring to the dense forked hair on the plant.
 The term 'wallflower' is generally thought to refer to several of the old world plants that resemble this species and were frequently found growing on old walls.

 The author names for the plant classification are two-fold.
-The first to classify was ‘Nutt.’ who was Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their return journey.
+The first to classify, in 1818 and assigning the name Cheiranthus asper, was ‘Nutt.’ who was Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey.
 He also collaborated with French botanist Francois Andre Michaux (1770-1855) in Michaux’s 3 volume North American Sylva.
-Nutthall's work was amended by ‘DC’ who was Augustin Pyramus de Candolle (1778-1841), Swiss botanist, who influenced Charles Darwin.
+Nutthall's work was amended in 1821 by ‘DC’ who was Augustin Pyramus de Candolle (1778-1841), Swiss botanist, who influenced Charles Darwin.
 He studied plants, began a systematic catalogue and has 2 genera named for him.

 Above: The inflorescence is an erect raceme at the top of each stem branch with new flowers opening at the apex and long thin seed pods forming beneath.
 The pods are held spreading outward or ascending with the blunt tip of style at the end.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.